FAQ

 How do you structure fees?

-We are proudly not-for-profit and any fees are kept very low and transparent to ensure that your chosen cause(s) can be most effectively supported forever.
-Typically, just 1% of your invested gift will go to the local Community Foundation as an administration fee.
+We are proudly not-for-profit and any fees are kept very low and transparent to ensure that chosen cause areas can be most effectively supported forever.
+Typically, just 1% of an invested gift will go to the local Community Foundation as an administration fee.
 The remainder of any annual investment returns will either be given out as grants or invested back into the fund to ensure long-term fund health and to keep pace with inflation.

 Why would I give my money to a Community Foundation and not directly to a charity?

-Further, this method of gifting assists local charities with their long-term financial sustainability by providing a reliable, long-term funding stream, enabling them to spend less time on fundraising and more on their mission.
+Further, this method of gifting assists local charities and causes with their long-term financial sustainability by providing a reliable, long-term funding stream, enabling them to spend less time on fundraising and more on their mission.

 Tairawhiti Voyaging Trust